Brazil Driving Guide 2021

-Driving in Brazil can sometimes be unpredictable and risky by the norms of many countries.
+The traffic norms in Brazil can sometimes be unpredictable and risky.
 Always be alert, especially when going around blind corners, to approach cars driving in your path.
 You are not recommended to drive until you are familiar with conditions in cities or medium-sized towns.

 The Volkswagen Gol is by far the most common car in Brazil.
 Regular cars are more often seen in rural places as well as on main highways.
-On the urban roads, you can often see four-wheel cars as the most fitting cars on rugged paths.
+On the urban roads, you can often see four-wheel-drive vehicle as the most fitting cars on rugged paths.

 When there are tolls around, roads in Brazil can be very well-kept, so this tip is that you look for toll roads when planning your road trip.
 The price varies from state to state, but paying for maintenance and road support will be worth it.
 If the car breaks down, some tollways offer roadside assistance, which is a huge safety bonus, and the only thing you have to do is call for help.

 Some of Brazil's freeways are also exceptionally well-kept, but the likelihood of that happening is much lower.
-Road signs are scarce at times, and so are gas stations and restaurants where you can stop for a snack or a bathroom break.
+Road signs are scarce at times, and so is gas station and restaurant where you can stop for a snack or a bathroom break.

-In terms of consistency, Brazilian roads can differ significantly from city to city.
+In terms of consistency, there's a variety of road types in Brazil, differing significantly from city to city.
 It is also easy to witness drivers doing otherwise prohibited actions, such as driving on the shoulder, going above the speed limit, and overtaking in dangerous situations.
 This may be caused by adequate highway/traffic police staff, but this does not apply to most drivers.
 On the right path lane, with the steering wheel on the left side, Brazilians drive.
 Many cars are manual, but automatic cars are becoming more and more prevalent.

-There are well-kept streets and roads around most tourist cities, so there's not much to worry about.
+There are well-kept streets and roads around larger cities, so there's not much to worry about.
 There may be maintenance problems with some streets far from the city center, but the chance of you having to drive anywhere near them is meager.

 Driving is often the best way to travel around Brazil because of the low quality of public transit in most cities.
 Any immigrant with a driving license from their country is entitled to drive up to 180 days before it expires sooner.
 After 180 days, to get a Brazilian license, you must know how to get a driving license in Brazil.
 Due to the poor visibility caused by foggy roads, driving at night may be dangerous in less developed areas.